Wildfire Adapted Missoula

 In an effort to address fire risk to communities, the Missoula Ranger District of the Lolo National Forest is working to develop an all lands focused fuels and forest resiliency project called Wildfire Adapted Missoula, or WAM.
 This approach will be a significant change from the small-scale projects of the last twenty years on the District.
 Project activities are likely to include thinning, invasive weed treatments, and prescribed fire.

-In anticipation of the formal analysis and public comment process in the fall of 2019, the Missoula District asked the National Forest Foundation to assist in convening discussions with neighborhood residents, non-governmental organizations, community leaders, local fire leadership, businesses, and the media.
+In anticipation of the formal analysis and public comment process beginning in late 2019, the Missoula District asked the National Forest Foundation to assist in convening discussions with neighborhood residents, non-governmental organizations, community leaders, local fire leadership, businesses, and the media.

 These “Learning Labs” — set to take place through the spring and summer of 2019 — aim to improve community understanding that we live in a fire adapted landscape, meaning fire is a normal part of this place.
 The Learning Labs also provide opportunities to share why uncharacteristically severe wildfire has become a regular part of our summers in the 21st century, as well as strategies to reduce fire risk and improve forest resiliency and natural patterns.

-- April 3rd, 2019: Joint meeting of the Missoula Board of County Commissioners and Missoula City Council (complete).
-Click here to read the joint proclamation of support.
+- April 3, 2019: Joint meeting of the Missoula Board of County Commissioners and Missoula City Council.

-- June 27th, 2019: Missoula Area Chamber of Commerce hosts Coffee and Conversation with Lolo National Forest Missoula District Ranger Jen Hensiek.
-8am - 9am.
+- June 27, 2019: Missoula Area Chamber of Commerce hosts Coffee and Conversation with Missoula District Ranger Jen Hensiek.